kbarbounakis/most-client/README.md

 #### model(name)

-Get an instance of ClientDataModel class based on the given name.
+Gets an instance of ClientDataModel class based on the given name.

     context.model("Order").where("orderStatus").equal(1).items().then(function(result) {
         //